iLert/docs/integrations/microsoft-teams/chat.md

 ---
 description: >-
-  The iLert Microsoft Teams Chat Integration helps you to bring alerts into your channels, acknowledge or resolve alerts without leaving the chat.
+  The ilert Microsoft Teams Chat Integration helps you to bring alerts into your channels, acknowledge or resolve alerts without leaving the chat.
 ---